-Some of the main priorities of owners or groomers when brushing a dog’s coat might be:
+Three of the main reasons for brushing a dog’s coat might include:

 1. Removing tangles and matting

-3. Finishing the coat – leaving it looking brushed, neat, plush or finished in a certain way
+Finishing the coat involves leaving the coat looking brushed, neat, plush or or smooth in a certain way

 Some Of The Most Popular Dog Coat Brushing Type Grooming Tools